Vile (album)

-Vile is the fifth studio album by American death metal band Cannibal Corpse.
-It was released on May 21, 1996 through Metal Blade Records.
+Vile is the fifth studio album by American death metal band Cannibal Corpse, released on May 21, 1996 through Metal Blade Records.

 It is their first album to feature vocalist George Fisher and the last album featuring guitarist Rob Barrett until 2006's Kill.
 It was also the last Cannibal Corpse album to feature Scott Burns as producer.
-This album also marks the first time the band ever tuned down, from previously playing in Eb to Bb Standard, although a few of the songs on Vile are in Db.

 The album was re-released in 2006 with new liner notes and a bonus DVD (titled "Vile Live") featuring a full concert from the Vile tour, during which many songs from the album are performed.